MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 #### Step 3: Open Visual Studio Code within your development_behavior_packs folder

-In order for the debugger to know where to find your source JavaScript files, you’ll need to specifically open up a window of Visual Studio Code relative to the behavior pack where your JavaScript source files are.
+In order for the debugger to know where to find your source JavaScript files, you'll need to specifically open up a window of Visual Studio Code relative to the behavior pack where your JavaScript source files are.

-While you’re building out gametests, you will most likely deploy them to Minecraft’s development_behavior_packs folder.
+While you're building out gametests, you will most likely deploy them to Minecraft's development_behavior_packs folder.
 This is located within `%localappdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\development_behavior_packs`.
-Select the behavior pack you’d like to debug, and open up a Visual Studio Code window pointed at that folder.
+Select the behavior pack you'd like to debug, and open up a Visual Studio Code window pointed at that folder.

 #### Step 4: Prepare Visual Studio Code for a connection

-To debug with Minecraft Bedrock Edition, you’ll need to connect from Minecraft and into Visual Studio Code.
+To debug with Minecraft Bedrock Edition, you'll need to connect from Minecraft and into Visual Studio Code.
 This sample assumes you are debugging on the same Windows 10 machine, but you can also debug across machines and across clients if you want to.
 If you are debugging across devices, you may need to open up a port within your firewall on the machine that you are running Visual Studio Code within.

 To configure the connection, add a `.vscode` subfolder to your behavior pack folder.
 Within that `.vscode` folder, add the following launch.json configuration file: